PROGRAMS & SERVICES

 Elder Abuse Hotline

-If you suspect elder abuse please call Human Services Agency: Adult Protective Services (APS) 24-Hour Abuse Hotline at (805) 654-3200 or visit www.vchsa.org.
+If you suspect elder abuse, please call the Human Services Agency’s Adult Protective Services (APS) 24-Hour Abuse Hotline at (805) 654-3200 or visit www.vchsa.org.
 For immediate assistance, dial 911.
 All community members may report dependent adult/elder abuse to help APS ensure that victims of abuse can get the help they need as soon as possible.
 APS receives reports from family members, service and health providers, law enforcement, and other concerned citizens.

 Elder Abuse XE and the VCFJC